T0biasCZe/AdbFileManager/README.md

  press enter to go to currently selected directory
  press backspace to go up a directory

+# Known bugs:
+* On non english windows, when copying to the Pictures library folder, it creates new folder with the localized pictures name

 ## Star History

 [![Star History Chart](https://api.star-history.com/svg?repos=T0biasCZe/AdbFileManager&type=Date)](https://star-history.com/#T0biasCZe/AdbFileManager&Date)